nickdmakes/camera-calibration/README.md

 Navigate to the [Releases page](https://github.com/nickdmakes/camera-calibration/releases) and installer the Windows Installer for the latest release

 ## Manual
-Manual for appplication use can be found in the ./manuals directory
+Manual for appplication use can be found in the public directory as [Camera_Calibration_Manual.pdf](public/Camera_Calibration_Manual.pdf)

 ## User Interface Images
 <p float="left">